 Safe, Easy, Low-Cost Produce Handling: Managing Dunk Tank Water

 Rinsing (aka washing) produce is often necessary to remove soil, and by cooling produce (removing field heat) it can also increase quality and shelf life.
-When multiple rinses are used and/or sanitizer is added to wash water, the risk of spreading human pathogens via cross-contamination can be reduced.
-However, improper management of produce “wash” water is a significant food safety risk.
+But improper management of produce “wash” water is a significant food safety risk, because dirty water can contaminate all produce dunked in it.
+With frequent water changes, multiple rinses and/or sanitizer is added to wash water, however, the risk of spreading human pathogens via cross-contamination can be minimized.

 dunk tank filled with water and leafy greens